zenom/hamchron/README.md

 - You can run this on your own web service as well.
 I use fly.io for the demo there are free and cheap ($5 mo) packages.

+# Yet another way

+- You can download this repo and run the app yourelf.

+# Standalone Firmware

+- Take a look at the nerves branch and it will allow you to build a firmware for a rasberry pi.
+You would need a separte browser to display.

 # Things I had to learn

 - Elixir/Phoenix (still learning)